gianelgado12/EE522_AtomComputing/README.md

 # EE522_AtomComputing
-## By: William, Luca, Kellen, and Julissa
+## By: William, Luca, Kellen, and Julisa